What is the Immediate Edge Scam?

 - International legality

 And so you are open to the scam and probably not able to realise that it was not trading you fell foul of, but a confidence trick scam.
 Either way the people you have just lost your money to are pretty much untraceable anyway, so there is no hope of tracing your cash.
 That is the wonder of crypto currency.
 It makes tracing the money impossible.
+Back to top

-So What Are These Immediate Edge Websites?
+What Are These Immediate Edge Scam Websites?

 Well this is relatively simple - The Immediate Edge Software Scam is a way of recruiting people to various products who do not fully understand the implications of trading, so that they signup for CFD trading with an in house offshore company and do not realise that they are not trading at all, but making contracts to predict the future value of a commodity, currency or stock.